 In 2013, the country further protected the collection, storage, and safekeeping of personal data via the Protection of Personal Data Act.
-If you decide to become a RUSVPN subscriber, you’ll be protected by this country’s laws as it forces data operators to be transparent about what kinds of data is collected and how it’s processed.
+If you decide to become a RUSVPN subscriber, you’ll be protected by this country’s laws as it forces data operators to be transparent about what kinds of data are collected.
 In general, unless you do anything that’s considered a criminal offense, no one will be able to access your data.

 Previous Data Leaks

-RUSVPN seems to be a very young VPN service, being on the market for close to one year now.
-And even though no data leaks happened during that time, we believe it’s doing its best to protect its users.
+RUSVPN seems to be a very young VPN service, being on the market for more than one year now.
+And even though no data leaks happened (yet), we believe it’s doing its best to protect its users.
 However, we can’t say whether RUSVPN is a credible and reliable VPN provider simply because it looks like it has a very small user-base, at the moment.

 Supported Platforms & Devices

 RUSVPN covers a nice range of devices and operating systems.
 However, owners of Android TV and FireOS are left out.
 Our Score: 7/10.

 Before getting a VPN subscription, make sure to know how many devices your subscription will cover.
 And also, you need to know if all your devices will be covered via native apps.